Corinth Contraband Camp (Corinth, Mississippi)

 Title

-Corinth Contraband Camp (Corinth, MS)
+Corinth Contraband Camp (Corinth, Mississippi)

 Subject